bigbluebutton/bigbluebutton/docs/docs/development/dev-guide.md

 npm start
 ```

 to begin exporting presentations with annotations.
+If you run into permission issues, change `presAnnDropboxDir` in `config/settings.json` to a folder in your home directory
+and make sure your user account has access to the presentation directory (see "Developing BBB-Web").

+Use `journalctl -u bbb-export-annotations -e` to see recent logs.

 ## Troubleshooting